Cancellation Process in SaaS: 6 Cancellation Flow Examples to Reduce Churn

 What is a cancellation flow?

-A cancellation flow is a series of steps a user must take when canceling a product or subscription service.
+A cancellation flow is a series of steps a user goes through when canceling a product or subscription-based businesses.

-Often referred to as exit surveys or churn surveys, a flow is not just a simple survey.
-It also includes offering alternatives during the offboarding process and collecting and using the data to improve customer experience in the long run and proactively retaining customers in the future.
+Although often referred to as exit surveys or churn surveys, a flow is not just a simple survey.
+It also includes offering alternatives during the offboarding process.

 Why should you implement a cancellation flow?

-Cancellation flow is critical to the success of your SaaS business, and below are ways how it can help:
+An effective cancellation flow is critical to preventing customer churn and driving revenue growth.
+So, below are ways it can help:

 A cancellation flow helps retain existing customers